andrewdimmer/google-cssi/involvement-manager/README.md

 2. Click on the "Tools" menu
 3. Click on "Script editor"
 4. Replace the link that is already on line 1 with the share link of your new Google Doc
+5. Click the Save button (the red * next to the file name should disappear if the file saved successfully)
 ### 6. Create Triggers to Send Emails
 To send an email at a specific date and time, you can create a project triggers that will execute the code for you.